emqx/cloud-docs/en_US/deployments/tls_ssl.md

 2. Create `openssl.cnf` file

-Replace the DNS.1 address with your deployment address
+Replace the IP.1 or DNS.1 address with your deployment address

 ```
 cat << EOF > ./openssl.cnf